hypi-universe/docs/content/workflow.md

 > Important notes to understand the schema!

 The first step can have any parameters you want.
-For the other steps, some rules define how the system maps parameters to the function in these steps.
+For the other steps, some rules are defined how the system maps parameters to the function in these steps.

 These rules are: